oauth-wg/oauth-v2-1/oauth-v2-0.md

 parameters does not matter and can vary.

-The authorization server MUST include the HTTP "Cache-Control" response header field {{RFC2616}} with a value of "no-store" in any response containing tokens, credentials, or other sensitive information, as well as the "Pragma" response header field {{RFC2616}}
+The authorization server MUST include the HTTP "Cache-Control" response header field {{RFC7234}} with a value of "no-store" in any response containing tokens, credentials, or other sensitive information.
-with a value of "no-cache".

 For example:

     HTTP/1.1 200 OK
     Content-Type: application/json;charset=UTF-8
     Cache-Control: no-store
-    Pragma: no-cache

     {
       "access_token":"2YotnFZFEjr1zCsicMWpAA",